We must all persuade someone every now and then.

 Primingis the process of getting your audience “ready” for your message.
 (Anyone working with email marketing knows the importance of “priming” your email list with a sequence of messages before asking subscribers to actually buy something.)

 Framing is making your message appealing to your audience.
 (Anyone working with inbound marketing knows the importance of “framing” your message via UIX design, site structures, and call-to-actions to increase conversions.)
-So, how do you practice this in your life — and in your business?
-By simply following these guidelines:

 What are your thoughts on persuasion?
 Please let me know in the comment section.